 We recognize that there are many sources of travel information out there.
 These guides are for those who appreciate the wheat being separated from the chaff by expert, local journalists.

 Are you going to have fewer destination titles?

 Not long ago, Frommer’s accounted for one out of every four guidebooks sold in the United States.
 We hope to regain that status.
-In the fall, we’ll be re-introducing some of the larger, full-color Frommer guides and bringing out more EasyGuides and Day by Day guides.
+In the fall, we’ll be reintroducing some of the larger, full-color Frommer’s guides and bringing out more EasyGuides and Day by Day guides.

-Can you give us some more insight into the EasyGuides and Day to Day guides?
+Can you give us some more insight into the EasyGuides and Day by Day guides?
 What do they do?
 What makes them unique?

 Will you be shifting your digital strategy at all?

 We’ve hired Jason Cochran, one of the most talented editor/writers working today, to be the editor-in-chief of Frommers.com.
 He’s working on a number of initiatives and strategic partnerships, and you’ll see many changes in the coming months.
 And you may have noticed that the look of the website is now much sleeker.
 We also have partnered with Momondo, so that our users can have access to their superb air search engine (Momondo searches for, but does not sell, travel products).
 When paired with the destination content on our website, those who come to Frommers.com will find that planning their travel will be much more seamless.

 Is there a Frommer’s app in the future?
 Or digital guides to use on smartphones?